sinonjs/sinon/docs/current/fake-xhr-and-server.md

 ### Filtered requests

-When using Sinon.JS for mockups or partial integration/functional testing, you might want to fake some requests, while allowing others to go throught to the backend server.
+When using Sinon.JS for mockups or partial integration/functional testing, you might want to fake some requests, while allowing others to go through to the backend server.
 With filtered `FakeXMLHttpRequest`s (new in v1.3.0), you can.

 #### `FakeXMLHttpRequest.useFilters`